Separate WordPress Admin Panel with a Subdomain

 With the basic setup complete, it’s time to think about security.

-• IP Restriction (Optional): For added security, consider restricting access to the admin panel by IP address.
+is secured with an SSL certificate.
+This is crucial for protecting login credentials and admin activities. - IP Restriction (Optional): For added security, consider restricting access to the admin panel by IP address.
 This can be done through the web server configuration.

 Step 6: Test the Configuration